1989 Dodge B250 Ram Van 3/4-ton 8-cylinder 5.2L 318 in3

 used with the step bumper.
 After comparing several brands, I

 settled on a Curt hitch,

-I was fully prepared to run
+I was fully prepared to travel

 across the country with no bumper on the van because the trailer would

 be connected the entire time.
-However, things worked out better than
+However, things worked out better

 expected.
 The step bumper is bolted to the vehicle with 4